inet-framework/inet/showcases/emulation/basic/doc/index.rst

 is used above the Ethernet interface.
 This kind of separation can be achieved using the :ned:`ExtUpperEthernetInterface` as the sender host's Ethernet interface.

-The :ned:`ExtUpperEthernetInterface` represents an Ethernet network interface which has its upper part in the real world and its lower part in the simulation.
+The :ned:`ExtUpperEthernetInterface` represents an Ethernet network interface that has its upper part in the real world and its lower part in the simulation.
 Packets received by the simulated network interface from the network will be received on the real interface.
 Packets received by the real network interface from above will be sent